 In ESMA's earlier Validation Rules, field 2.74 was defined as "Where trades have been collateralized on a net exposure basis, the latest value date contained in the netting set of SFTs, taking into consideration all of the transactions for which the collateral was provided".
 The field was conditional for collateral update reports on Table 2, field 73, Collateralization of Net Exposure = TRUE.
-59 This conditionality was dropped in the revised Validation Rules effective on 31 January 2022 in the EU and on 11 April 2022 in the UK (changed from 14 April).
+This conditionality was dropped in the revised Validation Rules effective on 31 January 2022 in the EU-EEA and on 11 April 2022 in the UK (changed from 14 April).

 In reality, field 2.74 was not useful as a link between a portfolio of repos and a net pool of collateral, as there is no reason why net collateralized repos will have later value dates than repos collateralized trade by trade under the same agreement.
-60 In the case of LCH Ltd's £GC, field 2.74 is at odds with the fact that the sets of £GC repos which are net collateralized are defined in terms of their common maturity date.
+In the case of LCH Ltd's £GC, field 2.74 is at odds with the fact that the sets of £GC repos which are net collateralized are defined in terms of their common maturity date.
 In view of these problems, ESMA's Validation Rules were amended to remove the need to report field 2.74 for new transactions (Table 2, field 98, Action Type = NEWT).
 This field was only required for collateral update reports (Table 2, field 98, Action Type = COLU) and correction reports (Table 2, field 98, Action Type = CORR).
-61 And as noted above, the Validation Rules effective on 31 January 2022 in the EU and on 11 April 2022 in the UK made field 2.74 optional rather than conditional on (Table 2, field 73, Collateralization of Net Exposure = TRUE) for COLU and CORR reports.
-On this basis, it is recommended that field 2.73 is filled in only where collateral is pre-paid, which is unlikely to be the case for repos.
+And as noted above, the Validation Rules effective on 31 January 2022 in the EUEEA and on 11 April 2022 in the UK made field 2.74 optional rather than conditional on (Table 2, field 73, Collateralization of Net Exposure = TRUE) for COLU and CORR reports.
+On this basis, it is

-58 The Final Report specifically refers to securities lending, describing "collateral delivered before the loan is released".
+The Final Report specifically refers to securities lending, describing "collateral delivered before the loan is released".

-59 Strictly-speaking, this would have meant that field 2.74 applied only to repos transacted on a GC financing facility or tri-party repos managed by JP Morgan.
+&lt;sup>64 Strictly-speaking, this would have meant that field 2.74 applied only to repos transacted on a GC financing facility or triparty repos managed by JP Morgan.
 GC financing facilities offer both CCP-clearing and tri-party collateral management services.
 They are often accessed through automatic trading systems (ATS).
 Collateral is allocated against the net exposure of a portfolio of GC financing facility repos.
 There are three such facilities in the EU at the moment: Eurex Repo's GC Pooling and LCH's €GC Plus and £GC (formerly called Term DBV).
 JP Morgan is the only tri-party agent in the EU that collateralizes repos on a net basis.

-60 Thus, repos transacted on a GC financing facility involving a CCP (Eurex Repo's GC Pooling, LCH's €GC Plus and £GC repos) will be governed by the same CCP rule book as other cleared repos, repos transacted on a GC financing facility not involving a CCP (some £GC repos) will be governed by the same bilateral master agreement as other bilaterally-cleared repos and tri-party repos managed by JP Morgan will be governed by the same bilateral master agreement as other repos not involving a CCP or another tri-party agent.
+Thus, repos transacted on a GC financing facility involving a CCP (Eurex Repo's GC Pooling, LCH's €GC Plus and £GC repos) will be governed by the same CCP rule book as other cleared repos, repos transacted on a GC financing facility not involving a CCP (some £GC repos) will be governed by the same bilateral master agreement as other bilaterally-cleared repos and tri-party repos managed by JP Morgan will be governed by the same bilateral master agreement as other repos not involving a CCP or another tri-party agent.